 When she firmly yelled "no!" to him, this jerk actually had the nerve to take his beer and DUMP it on her!

-This is what I'm talking about - the kind of mentality that some of these guys develop in the Philippines.
+This is what I'm talking about - the kind of mentality that some of these white men develop in the Philippines.
 I had to leave the city because this sense of entitlement sickened me so much.
 I didn't feel like I fit in with much of the expat community there.

 They Should Be Held Accountable

 There is a certain mayor in the Philippines who is known for being tough on foreigners who behave badly.
 He backs up his word, too - he will just deport them!
 I applaud this man.
-Caucasians should have to abide by the rules just like everybody else - and not get a free pass in the Philippines.
+Caucasians should have to abide by the rules just like everybody else - and not get a free pass.

-I was inspired to write this article during a recent bus trip to Bacolod.
+On a recent bus trip to Bacolod, I found the inspiration to write this article.
 You see, I am 6ft 2 inches tall, and my legs are so long that they frequently hit the back of the seat in front of me.

 For me, legroom is hard to come by in the Philippines.
-I am used to it, and have adapted...but I thought about the many foreigners who would just complain in that situation.
+I have adapted to it.
+Still, I thought about the many foreigners who would just complain in that situation.

-We must understand that this world was not made for us.
-For example, if the commuter buses in the Philippines had more legroom, it would be wasted on 98% of Filipinos who don't need it.
+This world was not made for us - for example, if the commuter buses in the Philippines had more legroom, it would be wasted on 98% of Filipinos who don't need it.
 There would be less people on each bus, longer wait times at the stations, and less profit to distribute to the drivers and employees.

 No, I didn't come to the Philippines to mold and shape the culture to my liking...I came to observe and appreciate it - to find my place in the Filipino world.